Symptoms (song): Background

 The domestic music portal site Naver Music described "Symptoms" as belonging to the slow jam genre with influence from Shinee's signature contemporary R&B style.
 The song was composed and arranged by the international music production team The Underdogs in their first collaboration with Shinee.
 It also marked their debut in the Korean pop music industry.
 The lyrics were penned by Shinee's main vocalist Jonghyun.

 Promotion

 "Symptoms" was first unveiled through a lyric video uploaded to SM Town's official YouTube channel on October 4, 2013.
 The first live performance of the song was included in the set-list of the Shinee Comeback Special at Gangnam Hallyu Festival on October 6, in Samseong-dong, Seoul.
 The performances were streamed on SM Town's YouTube channel.
 The first broadcast live performance, however, was through Mnet's music show M Countdown on October 10, 2013.
 This was followed by performances at KBS Music Bank on October 11, MBC Show!
-Music Core on October 12, SBS Inkigayo on October 13, and MBC Music Show Champion on October 16, 2013.
+Music Core on October 12, SBS Inkigayo on October 13, and MBC Mì Show Champion on October 16, 2013.